abaoxomtieu/whisper-api-gpu/README.md

 - If you see CPU fallback or CUDA errors, verify your host driver version matches the CUDA container base.
 - For best latency, set `temperature=0.0` and keep audio < 30–60s per request.
 - Word timings require extra alignment work; enable only when needed.
+- **Model download**: On first run, models will be downloaded automatically.
+This may take several minutes depending on your internet connection.
+- **Model persistence**: Models are stored in `./models/` directory and persist between container restarts.
+You can manually manage models by adding/removing files from this directory.
+- **Disk space**: Ensure you have sufficient disk space for models (~3GB for large-v3-turbo, ~500MB for small).

 ---